Search results for “Transactions”: 106

 Can I withdraw only swap points from Exness?

 No, at Exness, you cannot withdraw swap points alone.
-Swap points are recorded as profit or loss along with exchange rate gains or losses when a position is closed, and are reflected in your account balance.
+Swap points are recorded as profit or loss along with foreign exchange gains (or losses) when a position is closed, and are reflected in your account balance.
 Swap points cannot be received or paid separately from open positions.

 Read more